krasimir/react-in-patterns/book/chapter-5/README.md

 };
 ```

-The `<input>` element is still *controlled* but now we see the screen updating while we type.

 On the opposite side is the *uncontrolled* input where we let the browser handles the user's updates.
-We may still provide an initial value by using the `defaultValue` prop.
+We may still provide an initial value by using the `defaultValue` prop but after that the browser is responsible for keeping the state of the input.

 ```js
 class App extends React.Component {